flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 Aside from the aforementioned granularity oddity, the VDC is functionally straightforward.
 The subsystem has three main components: The **VDC** and **VRAM**, which we already discussed, and the **Video Colour Encoder** (also called 'VCE'; we will examine it in due course).

-The system supports **multiple resolutions**, this is because the game can modify a set of registers that act as parameters for controlling the display timings, which in turn alter the CRT's scan timings.
+The system supports **multiple resolutions**; this is because the game can modify a set of registers that act as parameters for controlling the display timings, which in turn alter the CRT's scan timings.
 The minimum resolution is **256 × 224 pixels** [@graphics-vdc_manual], while some homebrew projects have demonstrated that this system can achieve resolutions as high as **512 × 240 pixels**.

 Now, let's see how a frame is drawn step by step.
 For this, I will borrow assets from *Bonk's Adventure*.